 Social Media Groups

 These groups are not, strictly speaking, a tool, but they can be a useful resource during your college search and application process.
-MONEY’s favorites include Grown & Flown’s Parents group and Paying for College 101, hosted by Road2College.
+On Facebook, Money’s favorites include Grown & Flown’s Parents group and Paying for College 101, hosted by Road2College.
+On reddit, we like /r/ApplyingtoCollege.
 To be clear: these aren’t groups that are staffed by college admissions or financial aid insiders.
-But both forums have tens of thousands of members, most of whom are parents of high school or college students.
-The discussions hold an abundance of first-person experiences, and the pages can be great way to find new schools and learn how other families approach paying for college.
+But the forums have tens of thousands of members, most of whom are parents of high school or college students.
+The discussions hold an abundance of first-person experiences, and the pages can be great ways to find new schools and learn how other families approach paying for college.
 If nothing else, they’ll reassure you that you’re not the only one with questions.

 Do you have a suggestion for a tool we’re missing?
 Email us at firstname.lastname@example.org and we’ll check it out.